 SLE is more common in women than men.
 It may occur at any age.
 However, it appears most often in people between the ages of 15 and 44.
 The disease affects African Americans and Asians more often than people from other races.

 Symptoms vary from person to person, and may come and go.
 Almost everyone with SLE has

 and swelling.
 Some develop .
-The joints of the fingers, hands, wrists, and knees are often affected.
+SLE often affects the joints of the fingers, hands, wrists, and knees.

 Other common symptoms include:

 - Chest pain when taking a deep breath.

 - General discomfort, uneasiness, or ill feeling (malaise).

 - Hair loss.